tenjohokwen/fma-skeckit-app/docs/user-guide.md

 ## Searching for Client Cases

 Once logged in, all users can search for client cases.
+Admin users can also use the Search page to find, create, and manage client folders.

 ### Search by Client Name